grimvoodoo/margin-balance-optimizer/README.md

 ### Rate Limit Errors

-If you encounter rate limit errors:
+If you encounter rate limit errors (HTTP 429):

+1. Ensure you're not running multiple instances of the application
+2. Check that no other applications are using your Kraken API keys
-1. Increase the position update interval to 10 seconds
+3. Increase the position update interval in `src/main.rs` (default: 6 seconds)
-2. Increase the main loop interval to 45-60 seconds
-3. Cache OHLC data for longer (1-2 minutes)
+4. The application is already configured to stay well under the 1 req/s limit

+**Note**: Rate limits reset gradually, so wait 5-10 seconds before retrying.

 ### WebSocket Connection Issues